WCSCourses/ViralBioinfAsia2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

 >To start, navigate to:

 -----------------------------------------------------------------------
-cd ../09-chik-lofreq
+cd /home/manager/course_data/Consensus_and_variant_calling/09-chikv-lofreq/
 -----------------------------------------------------------------------

->You should see two files:
+>You should see four files:

->chikv-consensus-bcftools.fa
+>OMS-chikv-consensus-bcftools.fa
 >chikv-direct_10p.bam
+>annotation.txt
+>chikv-genome.fasta

 **Question 1: What mutation is present at position 269?**